 My Baby Knows and Boom, Boom (Can’t U Feel The Beat Of My Heart) were worked by Jill Jones and Prince between 1985 and 1986 during sessions for Jill’s first album.
 Additional recording were made in Summer 1989 and Candy Dulfer added saxophone overdubs on My Baby Knows (during the same set of sessions where she added saxophone overdubs for The Time’s Corporate World album, which Prince was also working on at the time).
 A video clip was produced for Boom, Boom (Can’t U Feel The Beat Of My Heart), indicating that it may have been intended as the first single from the album.

-A fifth song, Flesh And Blood was recorded by Jill with saxophone by Candy Dulfer.
-It is the only known ‘new' song written for the proposed album before its cancelation.
+A fifth song, Flesh And Blood was written and initially recorded by Jill and Chris Bruce and sent to Prince who reworked it with additional saxophone by Candy Dulfer.
 A keyboard part from this song was later used on New Power Generation.

 It is not known if older other tracks intended for Jill’s first album (Killin’ At The Soda Shop, Married Man, Rough, Living Doll, No Call U and My Sex were considered during the making of the second album.